leochanj105/TYTManagement/README.md

 ## Disclaimer
 This project is for demonstrative purpose only.
-Any use of this project should be restricted to non-commercial purposes only.  <br />
+Any replication of it should be restricted to non-commercial uses only.  <br />
 All files, images, style sheets are created either by the authors or from free / opensourced materials on the internet.  <br />
 This project is only a demo.
 TYT Entertainment is the company who owns the full version of this application.  <br />To view the full version of it, pleasecontact TYT Entertainment.